asuc-octo/berkeley-mobile-android/CONTRIBUTING.md

 Congrats!
 You’ve helped to make Berkeley Mobile better!

-*Keep in mind Berkeley Mobile reserves the right to reject pull requests if they don't meet our standards or are not consistent with Berkeley Mobile's mission, values, and/or long term plans.*
+*Keep in mind Berkeley Mobile reserves the right to reject pull requests if they don't meet our standards or are not consistent with Berkeley Mobile's mission, values, and/or long term plans.
+Before starting to work on new features or large changes not listed in [TODO](README.md#TODO), especially ones that involve UI changes or new APIs, please [contact us](README.md#TODO)!*

-## <a name="todo"></a> TODO

-The following is a summary of open tasks and issues.
-For new contributors, we recommend focusing on Improvements. **Before starting to work on new features or large changes not listed below, especially ones that involve UI changes or new APIs, please [contact us](#contact)!**

-### What the Berkeley Mobile team is working on

-* Crowd sourcing water fountain, microwave, and nap pod locations

-### Improvements

-* Write tests!
-* Stop hard coding everything
-* Standardization of horizontally scrolling RecyclerViews with CardViews (e.g. in Food and Gyms screens)
-* Porting old Bear Transit network controllers to Retrofit 2, see the [BMAPI.java](app/src/main/java/com/asuc/asucmobile/controllers/BMAPI.java)

-### Feature Ideas

-* Indicator after favorite/heart-ing an item
-* Customizable splash screen featuring user settings and favorites
-* We might be open to partnerships with student orgs

-## <a name="contact"></a> Contact

-You can contact the Berkeley Mobile team at octo.berkeleymobile@asuc.org.